 As his reputation grew, Mel found that visitors enjoyed watching the crafters in his workshop, adjacent to his country home.
-However, due to a lack of space that wasn't always possible.
+However, due to a lack of space that wasn’t always possible.
 So in 1984, Mel and June purchased and renovated an old factory building conveniently located at the 4 way stop in Shipshewana.
 They called it the Shipshewana Craft Barn.
 That was the beginning of Riegsecker Marketplace.
-As the Riegsecker's vision has evolved, additional shops, restaurants and a theatre have become a part of the marketplace.
-Today when you come for a visit, you can enjoy some of the best Amish/Mennonite cooking around, finely crafted solid wood furniture, crafts, home décor and much more.
+As the Riegsecker’s vision has evolved, additional shops, restaurant, hotel, furniture store and a theatre have become a part of what is now called the Blue Gate Hospitality Co.

-As the Marketplace continues to grow, the fastest growing part has been the Blue Gate Restaurant.
+Since the company’s founding the fastest growing part has been the Blue Gate Restaurant.
 When Mel first opened in the mid 80's the Blue Gate, formerly Der Strudel Haus, had 50 seats and one dining room.
 Over the years it grew to 105 seats and two dining rooms, but it was never big enough to accommodate the number of people who wanted to eat there.
 After 20 years the old Blue Gate was torn down and a new state-of-the-art facility was erected.
-The new Blue Gate Restaurant has 1200 seats, 9 dining rooms, a fully-functioning Bakery and a theater.
+The new Blue Gate Restaurant has 1200 seats, 9 dining rooms, a fully-functioning bakery and a theatre.
 As the Marketplace continues to grow the Blue Gate will be an integral key to its success.